-Pins Function DESCRIPTION 1, 2, 11, 14, 21 - Not currently used on this product.
+Pins Function DESCRIPTION 1, 2, 7, 11, 14, 19, & 21 Reserved Do not connect.
 9 (+) and 22 (-) Shutter Closed Status Active high, differential, digital, output signal indicating the shutter is closed.
 This output signal will be asserted when the shutter is present and closed.
 During latching faults, this signal will not be present since the shutter is disabled.
 10 (+) and 23 (-) Reserved Do not connect.
 12, 13 Return Reference for pins 24, 25 15 (+) and 3 (-) Shutter Command Active high, digital, input signal that commands the shutter to open.
 This input signal is used to command the operation of the shutter.
-Note that if Ethernet Control Enable is asserted, this signal will not respond.
 16 (+) and 4 (-) Reserved Do not connect.
 17 (+) and 5 (-) Shutter Open Status Active high, differential, digital, output signal indicating the shutter is open.
 This output signal will be asserted when the shutter is present and open.
 During system faults, this signal will not be present since the shutter is disabled.
 18 (+) and 6 (-) Shutter Latching Fault Active high, differential, digital, output signal indicating that there is a shutter fault.
 This output signal will be asserted when a shutter fault has been detected.
 There are two conditions which can cause a shutter fault.
 First, if the shutter takes too long to swing from open to closed and vice versa.
 Second, a fault will be generated if the customer is commanding the shutter to be closed and the shutter closed status signal is not detected.
 For the purposes of fault detection, shutter open, shutter moving, or neither open nor closed are tested for determining a fault condition.
 A Shutter Latching Fault causes system shutdown.
-19 (+) and 7 (-) Reserved Do not connect.
 20 (+) and 8 (-) Over Temperature Fault Active high, differential, digital, output signal indicating an operating temperature outside an allowed range has occurred.
 This output signal will be asserted when any peripheral microcontroller detects a temperature that is outside the allowed temperature range.
-Refer to Appendix B: Data Reader Software Guide for ranges.
+Refer to Appendix B: Data Reader Software Guide in the operator's manual for ranges.
 Over temperature latching fault is a system fault that causes shutdown.
 24 System Interlock This pin must be connected to pin 12 (return) for laser to operate.
 It has priority over all other interlocks.
 (Note: open-circuit voltage is 48 V with an impedance of 7680 Ω .)
 25 Shutter Interlock This pin must be connected to pin 13 (return) for the shutter to operate.
 This signal does not inhibit system operation.
-If a shutter is not present, the status of the Shutter Interlock has no effect on the system operation.
+If a shutter is not present, the shutter interlock must not be grounded or a shutter fault condition will be present.
+If the system does not have a shutter, the Shutter Interlock must be left open.
 (Note: open-circuit voltage is 24 V with an impedance of 2880 Ω .)